Our graduate Teaching Assistants (TAs) are highly valued members of our undergraduate teaching team.

 You will need good presentation, communication, and analytical skills, and a thorough understanding of the kinds of issues undergraduates may face.

-Our rates of pay are at Grade 5.
+Our rates of pay are in Grade 5.
 Your hourly rate of pay will increase with each continuous academic year of teaching.

 If you join LEAP you'll be assigned a mentor and a peer support group and will also have access to a range of online resources and optional support workshops.